What are the seminary’s plans for The Westwood Tract?

 An option to sell all 34-acres for conversion to open space also was considered.
 Unfortunately, the complexity of deal structuring, the time needed to marshal all resources to accomplish this plan, and the ultimate aggregate value of tax benefits available made this plan one that the seminary board of trustees did not support.

-Why not give the Veritas School more of a long-term opportunity to take over this space?
+Why not allow the Veritas School to take over this space?

 Instead of new apartments, could we instead fix historical housing in the area and place students there?